-In 2013, an employee share plan was established which entitles the Board of Directors to offer shares to key management personnel within the Group for no cash consideration.
-A total of 360,000 shares were issued in January 2013 to six employees at a price of AUD\$0.25 cents per share, and a further 139,000 shares at a price of AUD\$0.13 cents per share in August 2013.
-The shares were valued at market price on the date of issue.
+In 2013, 360,000 shares were issued to the employee share trust for the benefit of six employees at a price of AU\$0.25 cents per share, and a further 139,000 shares at a price of AU\$0.13 cents per share in August 2013.
+The shares were valued at the market price of an ordinary shares on the grant date.
+Some of these shares have been forfeited by employees that have not met the minimum service thresholds that are no longer employed by the Company.
+The right to these shares have subsequently been re-issued to current employees.